 Transfers to an email address

 To setup a transfer to an email address, start creating your transfer via "send money" button.
 At the step 'Recipient', choose an option other than 'myself' when asked 'Who are you sending money to?'.
-Also, untick the box that says 'I know their bank details (as shown below) so you can enter their email address instead.
+Then, untick the box that says 'I know their bank details' (as shown below) so you can enter their email address instead.

 After this, make sure to send us your money.
 We'll send your recipient an email as soon as we have it.
 That email will contain a link where their bank details can be entered.

 Once your recipient accepts the transfer, you will get another email notification from us.
 And when this is all done, we'll convert your money and send it to your recipient.

 As with other transfers, we will also keep you updated via email.
 You can also see the transfer progress on your profile at any point (including when the email has been sent, and when your friend has activated